ITfoxtec/FoxIDs/docs/index.md

 - FoxIDs is available at [FoxIDs.com](https://foxids.com) as an Identity Services (IDS) also called Identity as a Service (IDaaS).
 [FoxIDs.com](https://foxids.com) is deployed in Europe in Microsoft Azure Holland.
-- You is free to [deploy](deployment.md) FoxIDs as your own private cloud in a Microsoft Azure tenant.
+- You are free to [deploy](deployment.md) FoxIDs as your own private cloud in a Microsoft Azure tenant.

 > FoxIDs build on .NET 6.0 and the FoxIDs Control Client is Blazor.